TheOdinProject/curriculum/javascript/react-js/react-testing-part-two.md

 By just going through the code, it should give us some idea of what to test.
 It will be rewarding if you take a couple of seconds to map out what tests we could need for `SubmissionList`.

-Go through its [test](https://github.com/TheOdinProject/theodinproject/blob/main/app/javascript/components/project-submissions/components/__tests__/submissions-list.test.jsx) file.
+Go through its test file, [submissions-list.test.jsx](https://github.com/TheOdinProject/theodinproject/blob/main/app/javascript/components/project-submissions/components/__tests__/submissions-list.test.jsx).
 Again, don't worry if all of it doesn't make sense, we'll chew over it shortly.

 #### submissions-list.test.jsx